How it works

 • Shared memory stores project knowledge for all roles.

-2) Connect your AI providers (BYOK)
+2. Connect your providers (BYOK)

 • Manage keys in Settings → Provider Keys.